What are Phthalate esters?

 What are the common uses of Phthalate esters?

-Why are phthalate esters on the DoD Emerging Contaminants Action List?
+Why are phthalate esters on the DoD Emerging Chemicals Action List?

 How is DoD managing the risk posed by phthalate esters?